alankrantas/microbit-micropython-cookbook/README.md

 ## Simpler Alternate Pin Class

-Use **namedtuple** as a simple Pin class.
-We point the pin methods to attributes of a namedtuple container.
+Use **namedtuple** (a tuple that elements have attribute names) as a simple Pin class.
+We point the pin methods to these attributes.

 ```python
 from microbit import pin1, pin2, sleep